davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

   Key range for which the sample will be heard.
 * **Velocity range**\
   Velocity range for which the sample will be heard.
-  It is possible to set different sounds for the same note, with different velocity ranges (to distinguish different nuances of a piano key for example).
+  It is possible to set different sounds for the same note, with different velocity ranges, to distinguish different nuances of a piano key for example.
 * **Attenuation (dB)**\
   Attenuation in decibel applied to the sample.\
   Note: the sf2 format doesn't allow this value to be negative, no amplification is thus possible.